pgina/docs/v3.1/plugins.md

 at startup/shutdown of the pGina service.
 They're intended for initialization/cleanup tasks for things that persist across logins.
-Note that they are **not** intended as intialization/cleanup for each login.
-For our plugin, we don't need them to do anything, so we leave them empty.
+Note that they are **not** intended as intialization/cleanup for each logon.
+They are not called during simulation so you should not do anything in these methods that is needed for logon processing.
+Most plugins don't need to do anything within these methods.
+For our example plugin, we leave them empty.

 {% highlight csharp %}
 public void Starting() { }